David Rintoul

-David Rintoul (née Wilson; 29 November 1948) is a Scottish stage and television actor.
+David Rintoul (né Wilson; 29 November 1948) is a Scottish stage and television actor.
 Rintoul was born in Aberdeen, Scotland.
 He studied at the University of Edinburgh, and won a scholarship to study at the Royal Academy of Dramatic Art in London.

 Theatre career

 Rintoul has worked extensively in theatre with companies including the Royal National Theatre and Royal Shakespeare Company.
 His appearances have included Shakespeare's A Midsummer Night's Dream, Henry IV, As You Like It, and the title role in Macbeth.
 Other stage appearances include George Bernard Shaw's Candida and Funny Girl.
 In 2010 he played Charles Dickens in Andersen's English, the new play by Sebastian Barry.